Family Friendly Housing Policy Update

 Click here to read the 2016 Policy.

-Why do we need a policy update?
+Why did we need a policy update?

 In the years since the Family Friendly Housing Policy was adopted, it has been found that 60% of the family units created in townhouses or townhouse-style homes at the base of a multi-unit building are increasingly becoming more expensive.
 In new apartment buildings, two and three-bedroom units are mainly on the higher and more expensive floors.
 The increased expense can greatly add to the cost of living for families with children.